shanselman/firsttimersonly/index.md

 [Kent C. Dodds](https://twitter.com/kentcdodds) proposed [First Timers Only](https://medium.com/@kentcdodds/first-timers-only-78281ea47455) to get  new people to make their first contribution.
 [Scott Hanselman](http://hanselman.com) blogged about [Bringing Kindness Back to Open Source](http://www.hanselman.com/blog/BringKindnessBackToOpenSource.aspx), so it was obvious that we team up and promote these ideas and get more folks involved in open source.

 [Charlotte Spencer](https://twitter.com/charlotteis) created a great twitter account called [@yourfirstpr](https://twitter.com/yourfirstpr) that exists to showcase great issues that a newbie can solve in order to create "Your First PullRequest!"
-We recommend you follow [@yourfirstpr](https://twitter.com/yourfirstpr) and let them know if your OSS project has a firsttimers only tag and you have open issues that you'll reserve for a new contributor!
+We recommend you follow [@yourfirstpr](https://twitter.com/yourfirstpr) and let them know if your OSS project has a `first-timers-only` tag and you have open issues that you'll reserve for a new contributor!

 [Utkarsh Upadhyay](https://twitter.com/musically_ut) created a bot called [@first_tmrs_only](https://twitter.com/first_tmrs_only) which tweets when a new first-timers-only issue is posted on GitHub.
 Follow it to stay abreast with latest first-timers-only issues!